Trump Vows To Veto Resolution Blocking National Emergency Declaration

 The president told the press that he will “100 percent” veto the measure, even if it manages to pass the Republican-controlled Senate.

 “Will I veto it?
 One hundred percent.
 One hundred percent.
 And I don’t think it survives a veto.
-We have too many smart people that want border security, so I can’t imagine if it survives a veto, but i will veto it.
+We have too many smart people that want border security, so I can’t imagine if it survives a veto, but I will veto it.
 Yes.”

 Earlier on Friday, as Reuters news agency reported, House Democrats introduced a resolution seeking to block Donald Trump from declaring a national emergency.